A Combinatorial Study on Quiver Varieties: Relations to instanton counting

 \section{Relations to instanton counting}

-In this section, we summarize recent developments of \textit{instanton counting} in physics.
-In \S 5.1, we give a brief explanation of instanton counting, which is one of our motivations of the first part of this paper.
-In \S 5.2, we explain a part of results of Maeda \textit{et al.} \cite{Nakatsu1,Nakatsu2,Nakatsu3}, where quotients and cores for Young diagrams appeared.
+In this section, we discuss connections with \textit{instanton counting} in physics.
+In Section~\ref{sec:IC}, we give a brief explanation of instanton counting, which is one of our motivations of the f\/irst part of this paper.
+In Section~\ref{section5.2}, we explain a part of results of Maeda et al.~\cite{Nakatsu3, Nakatsu1,Nakatsu2}, where quotients and cores for Young diagrams appeared.